 There are a lot of choices when it comes to picking the best bamboo flooring for your needs.
+With many flooring options, you’ll be able to choose the best bamboo for your home.
 Some decisions you make can impact the hardness of your bamboo, but as bamboo is incredibly strong and durable, most of your choices will be about getting the look you want.
 This guide will give you the details on the different options available to you.

 Bamboo Grain Types